Academic Probation Advisers

 Your support covers all aspects of the new lecturer's job, including research, enterprise and teaching duties.
 We, in the Centre for Academic Practice, aim to support you and the new lecturer particularly with the teaching requirements of probation.

-We run the Post Graduate Certificate in Academic Practice (PGCAP), which all new lecturers untertaking probation are required to take.
+We run the Academic Practice Taught Course (replacing the Post Graduate Certificate in Academic Practice), which all new lecturers untertaking probation are required to take.
 This largely relates to teaching (four assessed Units plus Teaching Observations) but also includes attendance at research and enterprise workshops.
-A Handbook for Probation Advisers is provided to help you understand and complement the learning and requirements of this course.
-This can be seen below:

 We are always available to discuss problems that may crop up during the probation period.